Frequently Asked Questions

 Look for “GardenWalk Cleveland” signs in front yards.
 Each sign will be marked to indicate which parts of a particular garden are open to walkers, be it the front, side or back garden(s).

-Where may I find parking for the GardenWalk?
+Where can I find parking for the GardenWalk?

 There are no designated parking areas for the event.
 Please park in a legal on-street parking space or public parking lot.